suveer-dhawan/robot-vacuum-simulator/README.md

 # Robot Vacuum Simulator

 This is a Python simulation of a robot vacuum cleaner navigating and cleaning a 2D grid.
-The robot interprets instruction sets like `["forward", "turn-left", "clean"]`, handles obstructions, and adapts to different types of dirty terrain.
+The robot interprets instruction sets like `["turn-left", "turn-right", "clean", "mop", "forward"]`, handles obstructions, and adapts to different types of dirty terrain.

 ## Features

-- Movement based on compass directions (`N`, `E`, `S`, `W`)
+- Movement based on compass directions
 - Obstruction detection (walls, cats, other vacuums)
 - Dirty surface interactions (mud, wet, soapy tiles)
 - Multiple vacuum support